josepduarte/GLUA_SITE/posts/index.md

 ---
 layout: post-list
-title: All Posts
+title: Todas as notícias
-excerpt: "A List of Posts"
+excerpt: "Lista de notícias - eventos, anúncios, artigos. "
 comments: false
 ---